On behalf of our faculty, staff and students, I welcome you to the Department of Aeronautics and Astronautics at Stanford University.

 We are proud of our culture of innovation and leadership, our alumni, and their exceptional achievements in government, academia and industry.

-Although we are a relatively small, graduate-only department of the Stanford School of Engineering, we graduate 11 percent of our nation’s PhDs in aeronautics and astronautics.
+Although we are a relatively small department of the Stanford School of Engineering, we have been graduating 11 percent of our nation’s PhDs in aeronautics and astronautics.
 We recruit from a large and exceptionally strong pool of applicants with diverse backgrounds, including physics, electrical engineering, mechanical engineering and, of course, aerospace engineering.
 Our mission is two-fold: to perform research dedicated to advancing the state-of-the-art disciplines, systems, and design and analysis methods needed to further our nation’s aerospace enterprise, and to educate our students to be lifetime learners, entrepreneurs, achievers and leaders.

 We work closely with government research laboratories and industry.
 We specialize in high-risk research that leads to disruptive technologies.
 Our current strategic thrusts focus on:

-- Autonomous systems, with emphasis on trustworthy autonomy, integrated ground, air and space systems, and system autonomy at multiple scales.
+- Autonomous systems, with emphasis on empowering robots with decision making, effective integration of humans, integrated ground/air/space systems, and system autonomy at multiple scales.

 - Cyber safety for transportation, with attention to digital authentication for satellite messages.

-- Future aircraft design, where we are rethinking aircraft configurations and advanced technologies for a better future.
+- Future aircraft design, with focus on rethinking aircraft configurations and indentifying advanced technologies for enabling a better future.

 - Distributed space systems, with a new vision based on fractionated buses, femto-satellites and smart dust.